all-in-one-of/snippets/CG_Formats.md

 ### transforms:
 OBJ TO FBX: Rotate 90

+### Substance
+`*.sbs` - Substance packsge edited within Substance Designer.
+`*.sbsar` - compiled/portable version that you can use in other software like Substance Painter.

 ### Images
 `*.tiff` (adobe reach format) - save image fom photoshop
 `*.tga` - only for UE  16/24/32 bits per pixel (24?)